 Next, they may order laboratory panels, including blood tests and urinalysis.
 The laboratory technicians analyze your samples for signs of an infection or possible medical conditions known to cause muscle weakness.

 If these measures don’t pinpoint the source of your discomfort, the doctors may also order diagnostic imaging, like an MRI or a brain scan.
 These tools take high-resolution photos of your brain and help pinpoint neurological issues.

 Treatment of weakness depends on the severity of your symptoms, the underlying cause, and the effect on your quality of life.
 Usually, South Valley Neurology recommends conservative treatments like healthy lifestyle changes, physical therapy, and prescription medication.

 The goal of treatment is to strengthen your muscles, restore your mobility, and improve your quality of life.

-To learn more about the treatment options for weakness, call South Valley Neurology or request your appointment online today.
+To learn more about the treatment options for weakness, call South Valley Neurology to request your appointment today.